 While flax eggs are perfect for capturing the sticky, thickening properties of real eggs, they are not the best choice for adding moisture, leavening, or flavor to recipes.
-For these other characteristics, there are better choices.
-We’ll take a look at all of them, on our list below.
+If you’re after these characteristics, check out our list below for more great vegan egg substitutes.

 The Best Vegan Egg Substitutes for Baked Goods